-Emergency contraception, sold as Plan B One-Step® or Next Choice®, prevents pregnancy after unprotected sex, birth control method failure, or sexual assault.
-Emergency contraception may be taken within 120 hours (5 days) after unprotected intercourse to avoid pregnancy but the sooner you take it, the more effective it will be.
-Plan B One Step® and Next Choice® are useful for prevention of pregnancy only - they will not affect an existing pregnancy.
+Emergency contraception, also known as the morning-after pill, prevents pregnancy after unprotected sex, birth control method failure, or sexual assault.
+Emergency contraception is useful for prevention of pregnancy only—it will not affect an existing pregnancy.

 You can take emergency contraception within 120 hours (5 days) after unprotected sex to avoid pregnancy—but becomes less effective with every hour that passes, so take it as soon as possible for maximum effectiveness.

 Emergency contraception works by preventing fertilization or implantation.
 If you are already pregnant, it will not affect an existing pregnancy.
 Emergency contraception is not the same as the abortion pill.